 Marc Lamont Hill, phillip agnew, and Keeanga-Yamahtta Taylor in conversation about the ongoing struggle for freedom in the wake of the 2020 election.

 The uprising of 2020 marked a new phase in the unfolding Movement for Black Lives.
-The brutal killings of Ahmaud Arbery, George Floyd, and Breonna Taylor, and countless other injustices large and small, were the match that lit the spark of the largest protest movement in US history, a historic uprising against racism and the politics of disposability that the Covid-19 pandemic lays bare.
+The brutal killings of Ahmaud Arbery, George Floyd, and Breonna Taylor, and countless other injustices large and small, lit the spark of the largest protest movement in US history, a historic uprising against racism and the politics of disposability that the Covid-19 pandemic lays bare.

-In this urgent and incisive collection of new interviews bookended by two new essays, Marc Lamont Hill critically examines the “pre-existing conditions” that have led us to this moment of crisis and upheaval, guiding us through both the perils and possibilities, and helping us imagine an abolitionist future.
+In his urgent and incisive new book We Still Here: Pandemic, Policing, Protest, and Possibility, Marc Lamont Hill critically examines the “pre-existing conditions” that have led us to this moment of crisis and upheaval, guiding us through both the perils and possibilities, and helping us imagine an abolitionist future.

 Marc Lamont Hill is one of the leading intellectual voices in the country.
 He is currently the host of BET News.
 An award-winning journalist, Dr. Hill has received numerous prestigious awards from the National Association of Black Journalists, GLAAD, and the International Academy of Digital Arts and Sciences.
 Dr. Hill is the Steve Charles Professor of Media, Cities, and Solutions at Temple University.
 Prior to that, he held positions at Columbia University and Morehouse College.
 He is the author of the New York Times Bestselling book Nobody: Casualties of America's War on the Vulnerable, from Ferguson to Flint and Beyond.
 He is the owner of Uncle Bobbie's Bookstore in Philadelphia, PA.